Skin issue of french bulldog

 Continued from previous post:

-Also, start her on Immuplex, for immune system support, also from Standard Process.
+Also, start her on Immuplex from Standard Process, for immune system support.
 One capsule opened and sprinkled in her food two times daily, for 6 months to one year.

 Use an oatmeal shampoo to bathe your dog two times per week to provide relief from all of the itching.
 Apple cider vinegar is a more 'natural' and effective treatment for the darkened areas of her skin, to act sort of as an astringent, and anti-yeast treatment, once a day.